RNakano1230/RNakano1230.github.io/_pages/about.md

 I am a Ph.D. student in the [Department of Aerospace Engineering](https://eng.auburn.edu/aero/) at [Auburn University](http://www.auburn.edu/).
-I am affiliated with the [STAR Lab](http://eng.auburn.edu/~mzh0114/index.html) led by Dr. Toshi Hirabayashi.
-I am currently supported by [Presidential Graduate Research Fellowship](http://graduate.auburn.edu/au-presidential-graduate-research-fellowships/).
+I am affiliated with the [STAR Lab](http://eng.auburn.edu/~mzh0114/index.html) led by Dr. Toshi Hirabayashi, and currently supported by [Presidential Graduate Research Fellowship](http://graduate.auburn.edu/au-presidential-graduate-research-fellowships/).
 I obtained my B.S. degree in Aerospace Engineering from [The University of Alabama in Huntsville](https://www.uah.edu/) in 2019.